wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-3.rst

 A lot of things happened in March, like `pycon`_.
 I was also busy doing other things (pictured), so apologies for the late numpy status update.

-However, a lot of things have happened and numpy continues to be on of the main points of entry for hacking on PyPy.
-Apologies to all the people who's patches I don't review in timely manner, but seriously, you do **a lot** of work.
+However, a lot of things have happened and numpy continues to be one of the main points of entry for hacking on PyPy.
+Apologies to all the people whose patches I don't review in timely manner, but seriously, you do **a lot** of work.

 The list of things is definitely not exhaustive, and I might be forgetting important contributions.
 In a loose order:

-* Matti Picus made ``out`` parameter working for a lot (but not all) functions.
+* Matti Picus made ``out`` parameter work for a lot of (but not all) functions.

 * We merged record dtypes support.
 The only missing dtypes left are complex